 The well-being of the teaching and non-teaching staff is always the main priority of the Management.
 The Principal identifies the needs of the faculty for development in career and encourages the staff and also guides them to take the necessary action for their professional growth.
 On-duty leave is sanctioned for faculty members to attend Orientation and Refresher Courses as stipulated by the UGC for career advancement.
-During COVID-19 lockdown period food grains were distributed to the non-teaching staff by the management.
 The Management provides loans to the staff (especially the non-teaching and support staff) whenever required.
 Faculty development programs are organized for both teaching and non-teaching staff to help them upgrade their knowledge and skills.
 Financial incentives are provided by way of promotions and increments to the teaching faculty as prescribed in keeping with the Career Advancement Scheme of the UGC.
 Faculty members are acknowledged and felicitated by the Management for their outstanding professional achievements.